Affiliate links on Android Authority may earn us a commission. Learn more.

 The end of the story: 2020-2021

-And now here we are in 2021.
-Google sent out a message to Hangouts users in August that they need to transition to the sixth and final Hangouts successor, Google Chat, which is actually the fourth successor (Hangouts Chat from 2017) re-branded into yet another product.
-This is where the story ends for now.
-We will update the article when the final shutdown occurs.
+In August 2021, Google sent out a message to Hangouts users that they needed to transition to the sixth and final Hangouts successor, Google Chat, which is actually the fourth successor (Hangouts Chat from 2017) re-branded into yet another product.
+The transition continued until November 1st, 2022 when Google Hangouts officially shut down for good.
+The last piece to go down was the web app, which now redirects to Google Chat.

 What Google Hangouts did right

-- Cross-platform support: Hangouts had some of the best cross-platform support of any messaging app.
+- Cross-platform support: Hangouts had some of the best cross-platform support of any messaging app in its day.
 Most messaging apps have caught up, but this was a pretty big deal when Hangouts first launched.
 It was on Android, iOS, and any desktop or laptop computer with a web browser, regardless of the operating system.

-- Strong integration with Google: You could access Hangouts in Gmail and Google Plus.
+- Strong integration with Google: You could access Gmail and Google Plus Hangouts.
 Being able to message people and have your email on the same webpage made it a great productivity tool.
 Having it in the same spot as your social media made it an excellent communication tool.

 - Strong features: Google Hangouts could do it all — text chat, SMS, MMS, video chat, and voice calls.
 You could do all of those things in group chats as well.
 For its time, this was an incredibly strong set of features that few other messaging platforms could emulate.